lenesk/sokolova.dk/README.md

  * [Så - is not just a function word: learn how the word order may change the meaning](saa-is-not-just-a-function-word.md)

  * [Describing percentage in Danish](describing-percentage-in-danish.md)

+ * [Grammar and vocabulary tips for writing an email at Prøve i Dansk 3 (Delprøve 1)] (grammar-and-vocabulary-tips-for-writing-a-mail-proeve-i-dansk-3-delprøve-1.md)

 ## About me